 My PhD (2017) was completed at the Centre for Language Evolution, University of Edinburgh.

 How sensitive is the comprehension system to various grades of contextual information in the processing of reference?
 My thesis made the case that the answer is nontrivial for evolutionary questions about the emergence and adaptation of the language faculty.
 The theoretical chapters synthesised classical and psycholinguistic accounts of pragmatic processing, and situated these within an evolutionary framework.
 This derived pertinent testable hypotheses.
-The experimental chapters summarise a series of reaction time and production experiments that aim to shed light on how referential processing interacts with knowledge shared (or not) by an interlocutor, community-level knowledge, and (iii) visual context.
+The experimental chapters summarise a series of reaction time and production experiments that aim to shed light on how referential processing interacts with (i) knowledge shared (or not) by an interlocutor, (ii) community-level knowledge, and (iii) visual context.
 The results were mixed, but showed that hearers’ reference processing was sometimes indifferent to the knowledge state of speakers, and appeared to show a bias toward the hearer’s privileged (ie, private) information.
 This suggests that linguistic processing may be constrained by the need for economical use of cognitive resources, rather than being designed to generate more costly and accurate interpretations of utterances in all cases.

 Talks and Publications

 (2021) Bailes, R., Cuskley, C., Ingason, A.K., and Wallenberg, J.C.
 Linguistic planning for information uniformity is an adaptation for noise resistance, 7th International Conference “Ways to Protolanguage” (Protolang 7) [abstract][slides]

 (2021) Wallenberg, J.C., Bailes, R., Cuskley, C. and Ingason, A.K.
 Smooth Signals and Syntactic Change, Languages, 6 (2) 60 [Open Access article]